 Virtual private network (VPN).
 These connections give remote users access to a private network.
 In enterprise settings, VPNs allow employees to securely connect to the business’s network and access the resources they need regardless of their location.
 This is particularly useful for companies that have flexible workplace policies or a mobile workforce.

 A VPN typically consists of two components: a network access server combined with client software.
 Within that structure, the NAS authenticates employees as they connect to the VPN via the internet.
 These systems require strong security, as about 69 percent of VPN users use mobile devices to connect.

-Most network access server systems work with authentication, authorisation, and accounting services using the RADIUS protocol.
+Most network access server systems work with authentication, authorization, and accounting services using the RADIUS protocol.
 This system typically runs in the background, and it helps to manage network access quickly and efficiently.

 How Okta RADIUS Server Agent Can Help

-Okta RADIUS can help by providing authentication and authorisation functionality.
+Okta RADIUS can help by providing authentication and authorization functionality.